byk1lla/ief-file-manager/README.md

 **Q: How do I add custom file types?**
 A: Modify the `$types` array in the `getFileType()` function.

+**Q: Why is file creation not working?**
+A: File creation feature is currently under development in this alpha version.
+It will be available in the next release.

 ---

 ## 🌟 Star History